eq

 Category + product framing

-Real content behind categories and products—not filler—so shoppers understand, and ranking has a chance.
+Real content — not filler — so shoppers understand, and ranking has a chance.

 Images aren't decoration